alwynwilson/apple-iphone-website-clone.io/README.md

 # apple-iphone-website-clone.io
-This is my first front-end project which help me polishing my HTML and CSS knowledge.
+This is my first front-end project which helped me in polishing my HTML and CSS knowledge.

+All the images shown are available in the internet and only used for learning purpose only.